 Remember that the grounds are impressively large, so you will be staying away from the hustle and bustle of the day visitors and will be in serene silence and surrounded by expansive gardens.
-There is also a Farm Spa with a range of wonderful treatments.

 If you’d like to learn more about some of Boschendal’s initiatives and their “4 Cs” of conservation, community, commerce and celebration, then read on below.
 Otherwise, skip to our next winery on this list of best wineries near Cape Town.